 - NorthWestern Energy has a new Environmental, Social and Governance landing page on its website.
-The new page: - Consolidates existing ESG information all in one place. - Includes disclosures of many new and existing policies and standards necessary for a best-practices ESG program. - Includes a Sustainability Statistics Report to disclose 5 year trend of operational and financial ESG data and statistics. - Engaging ESG rating institutions to better understand strengths and opportunities. - Internal gap analysis preformed to evaluate transition to SASB reporting framework.
+The new page: - Consolidates existing ESG information all in one place. - Includes disclosures of many new and existing policies and standards necessary for a bestpractices ESG program. - Includes a Sustainability Statistics Report to disclose 5 year trend of operational and financial ESG data and statistics. - Engaging ESG rating institutions to better understand strengths and opportunities. - Internal gap analysis preformed to evaluate transition to SASB reporting framework. - Fleet transition starting in 2021.
+Targeting 30% of light duty and bucket trucks and 20% of medium and heavy duty to be electrics by 2030.